A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Related Work

-\textbf{Retrieval Augmented Code Generation.} Retrieval-Augmented Code Generation (RACG)~\cite{Drain2021GeneratingCW,Hayati2018RetrievalBasedNC,Parvez2021RetrievalAC,Zhou2022DocPromptingGC} represents an emerging and promising area of research that harnesses the strengths of retrieval-based methods in conjunction with code generation techniques.
-Hayati et al.~\cite{Hayati2018RetrievalBasedNC} introduced the \textit{RECODE} model, which is the first to incorporate information retrieval techniques into the code generation task.
+\textbf{Retrieval Augmented Code Generation.} Retrieval Augmented Code Generation (RACG)~\cite{Drain2021GeneratingCW,Hayati2018RetrievalBasedNC,Parvez2021RetrievalAC,Zhou2022DocPromptingGC} represents an emerging and promising area of research that combines the strengths of retrieval-based methods with code generation techniques.
+Hayati et al.\cite{Hayati2018RetrievalBasedNC} introduced \textit{RECODE}, the first model to integrate information retrieval into code generation.
 Parvez et al.~\cite{Parvez2021RetrievalAC} proposed the \textit{REDCODER}, which utilizes retrieval to enhance the input of the generation model, aiming to maximize the utilization of additional information.
 Drain et al.~\cite{Drain2021GeneratingCW} retrieve template functions from GitHub and relevant answers from Stack Overflow to improve code generation.
 Zhou et al.~\cite{Zhou2022DocPromptingGC} proposed Docprompting, which retrieve relevant APIs from documents and add them into prompts to improve code generation.
-Zan et al.~\cite{Zan2022WhenLM} proposed CodeGenAPI, which retrieve private APIs from documents to improve code generation. the APIRetriever module of CodeGenAPI and our approach both focus on private API recommendation.
+Zan et al.~\cite{Zan2022WhenLM} proposed CodeGenAPI, which retrieve private APIs from documents to improve code generation.
+The APIRetriever module of CodeGenAPI and our approach both focus on API recommendation.
 However, CodeGenAPI directly retrieves APIs from documentation and cannot effectively handle high-level tasks that require combinations of APIs.

 \textbf{Code Completion Evaluation.} LLM-based code completion and program synthesis methods provide unprecedented convenience, however researcher also question the actual performance under the mirage from different perspectives~\cite{yuan2023evaluating, liu2023your, du2023classeval, ouyang2023llm, yu2023codereval}.
 Yuan et al. evaluated 10 open-source instructed LLMs on four representative code comprehension and generation tasks~\cite{yuan2023evaluating}.
 Liu et al. proposed \textit{EvalPlus}, a code synthesis benchmarking framework, to rigorously evaluate the functional correctness of LLM-synthesized code in function level~\cite{liu2023your} .
 In a more challenging code generation scenario, i.e., class-level code generation, Du et al. manually constructed the first class-level code generation benchmark \textit{ClassEval} of 100 class-level Python code generation tasks~\cite{du2023classeval}.
 In addition, Ouyang et al. conducted an empirical study to demonstrate that non-determinism in code generation tasks~\cite{ouyang2023llm}.
 Yu et al. proposed a benchmark named \textit{CoderEval}, which can be used to assess the performance of models against pragmatic code generation beyond just generating standalone functions~\cite{yu2023codereval}.